CelestialBoon/celestialboon.github.io/docs/philosophy/2019-12-21-self-as-many.md

 The ego is built on this tendency of mind to split up reality into parts, but in the same way that reification is challenged by eternal and irresistible change of all things, so the ego pirouettes over shifting terrain.

-The reification tendency has a gradient to it - from the pattern of putting names to things (and in so doing identifying *them*) into more and more of looking away at the territory and staring at the map instead, culminating eg. in reductionism.
+The reification tendency has a gradient to it - from the pattern of putting names to things (and in so doing *identifying them*) into more and more of looking away at the territory and staring at the map instead, culminating eg. in reductionism.

 Reductionism is the logical extreme of reification: the conception that reality is made of things, which themselves are made of other things, and that in studying what little things the bigger things are made of, we can come to fully understand them.

-One poignant metaphor for reductionism is dissection - while something can be grasped by taking a dead butterfly and gutting it open to investigate the insides, it does not show the insides, or the outsides, at work, and barely hints at *how* they work.
+One poignant metaphor for reductionism is dissection - while something can be grasped by taking a dead butterfly and gutting it open to investigate the insides, it does not show the insides, or the outsides, at work, and barely hints at HOW they work.

 Life is much more about actions and events and movement than it is about fixed things and objects and stillness.
 Life is change; without change, time would not be observable, and indeed would not exist.